jyao1/openspdm/readme.md

 ### Build with CMake

    We will use CMake to replace makefile in the future, after all features are enabled.
-   Currently, only OsTest and UnitTest are enabled with VS2019 and GCC.
+   Currently, only SpdmEmu and UnitTest are enabled with VS2019 and GCC.

 1) Use CMake in Linux (Toolchain=GCC|CLANG)